techidaily/site-ai-voice-clone/source/_posts/new-a-detailed-review-of-murfai-ai-text-to-speech-tool.md

  If you want to**translate Instagram videos to English** or other languages, consider using Wondershare Virbo.
 Virbo provides an AI Translation tool that surpasses Instagram's built-in features.
 The tool helps users translate their Instagram videos into different languages.

- You can access this tool by going to[Virbo's official website](https://virbo.wondershare.com/) .
+ You can access this tool by going to [Virbo's official website](https://virbo.wondershare.com/) .
 You don't need to install any app.
 Users can also insert subtitles into the videos.

- Follow this step-by-step guide on how to translate Instagram videos using[Virbo's AI Video Translator](https://virbo.wondershare.com/video-translation.html) :
+ Follow this step-by-step guide on how to translate Instagram videos using [Virbo's AI Video Translator](https://virbo.wondershare.com/video-translation.html) :

 * **Step 1.** Go to Wondershare Virbo > Generate AI Video Online.